Hurricanes Harvey, Irma, and Maria—How to Help on the Legal Aid and Pro Bono Fronts

 The easiest and best thing you can do from here to help on the access to justice front is to make a contribution to support the pro bono and legal aid efforts in the impacted areas.
 The Texas Access to Justice Foundation and Florida Bar Foundation have each set up a special fund if you are interested in making a contribution to directly support legal aid for storm victims.

-On the pro bono front, the ABA has created a central hub for information on pro bono efforts for Hurricanes Harvey and Irma.
-The National Disaster Legal Aid Resource Center is also a good resource for individuals looking for ways to get involved and to support relief efforts.
+On the pro bono front, the ABA has created a central hub for information on pro bono efforts for areas affected by all three hurricanes.
+The Puerto Rican Bar Association also has information about volunteering on their website, and the National Disaster Legal Aid Resource Center is also a good resource for individuals looking for ways to get involved and to support relief efforts.

 In Texas, the state Supreme Court has issued an order allowing out-of-state attorneys to temporarily practice in Texas in order to help the thousands of victims of this week’s devastating storm and flooding.
 The State Bar of Texas has an online volunteer form you can fill out, and Brenna DeVaney of Skadden Arps is taking the lead on coordinating law firm efforts in through the Association of Pro Bono Counsel.